 - The Title of the Property: If a property changes owners, the title of the property must be amended to reflect the new change.
 A lawyer will perform a title search to find if there are any current restrictions on the property.
 They will also ensure the legal land location is correct.
 If no problems are found, your lawyer will fill out the necessary paperwork to transfer the title to you.

 - Closing Documents: When everything has been reviewed and agreed upon by both parties, it is time to complete the transaction and close the deal.
 A lawyer will help explain the amount and fairness of the closing costs to you.
 As a buyer, you will sign the deed and the mortgage papers, which again the lawyer can walk you through to make sure you understand everything.
 Once everything is signed, the attorney will release the money to the appropriate party and notify the municipality of the change in ownership.

 Buying and selling a house is an exciting, yet stressful, time for individuals.
 Negotiations, paperwork, and the back and forth nature of real estate transactions can take a toll on a person.
 Lawyers can assist with all of this, making sure documents are in order, and your investment is protected.
-Juriscorp has helped over 500 people purchase their dream home, and they would be happy to help you buy yours, too.
+Our team at Juriscorp Law has helped many clients purchase their dream home, and we would be happy to help you buy yours, too.